 All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in safeguarding notes on our inhouse electronic safeguarding system.
-Information is kept confidential and stored securely this way, with access for safeguarding personnel only.
+Information is kept confidential and stored securely this way, with access for safeguarding personnel, on a need to know basis only.